BSS Interdisciplinary Scholars Minor

 For more information please contact Dr. Mity Myhr, program advisor, via email.

-- You must complete five ISP courses in residence across three distinct disciplines.
+- Complete five ISM courses in residence across three distinct disciplines.
 This includes the BSS Interdisciplinary Research Methods course.
 A list of approved program courses can be found in the current undergraduate bulletin.

-- You must take at least one course from each of the designated areas of emphasis.
+- Take at least one course from each of the designated areas of emphasis.

-- You must maintain a minimum GPA of 3.50 in the ISP Program, with a minimum grade of B in each course.
+- Maintain a minimum GPA of 3.50 in the ISP Program, with a minimum grade of B in each course.

-- You must complete IBSS 4350 Interdisciplinary Research Methods course.
+- Complete IBSS 4350 Interdisciplinary Research Methods course.

-- You must present a final thesis at the BSS ISP Symposium.
+- Present a final thesis at the BSS ISP Symposium.

 - You must be a full-time undergraduate student.